vitorbeltrao/vitorbeltrao/README.md

 ### Hi there 👋

 I am a Brazilian Data Scientist and Production/Civil Engineer.
 I combine analytical skills, ability to work in team environments, and attention to details.
-Having spend the last months studying Data Science and Machine Learning, I am developing a critical thinking and problem-solving skills.
+Having spend the last years studying Data Science and Machine Learning, I am developing a critical thinking and problem-solving skills.

 - 🔭 I’m currently working at "QDOIS - Data Intelligence".
 It is a data technology consulting company.
 - 💬 Let's talk about Data Science, Statistics, Python and Machine Learning :grinning: